ruedli/OctoPlugout/README.md

 OctoPlugout delivers a "one touch" safe shutdown button for both your Pi and printer!
 No additional wiring to the Pi, just the powercord!

-The beauty of the solution, is that unlike Tasmota or Sonoff, there is no separate software or framework locally or in the cloud.
-It is sufficient to directly (wireless) communicate between plug and octoprint.
+The beauty of the solution, is that unlike Tasmota or Sonoff, there is no separate software or framework.
+Neither locally nor in the cloud.
+It is sufficient to directly communicate (wirelessly) between the plug and octoprint.

 ### What does it need?